Categories: Dead Key FOBS

 And if your start battery is still good, we’re going to get you going!
 Just follow along.

-The latest models from all three manufacturers — with one exception — have a much simplified process.
+The latest models from all three manufacturers — with two exceptions — have a much simplified process.
 Staring with vehicle updates in the 2013 model year, simply press the Start / Stop ignition button with the Smart Key while depressing the brake to start the vehicle.
-We originally named this the Method 6 back up start method.
+We originally named this the back up start Method 6.
 If this does not work in your model, continue on below for a method that will.

-The exception noted in newer models is the 2021 Genesis G80, which is now a Seventh Method.
+The exceptions noted are first, an EV button (far left) in Kia EVs.
+It is pushed just like the Start / Stop button.
+The second exception is the 2021 Genesis G80, which is now a Seventh Method.
 This method has moved to the 2022 GV60 EV as well, and may yet be placed in other models.
 If the vehicle does not recognize the key fob or Smart Key, slip the Smart Key into the space behind the shifter dial and cup holders and in front of the leather of the console.
-See the image to the left.
+See the second image to the left.
 Then, step on the brake and push the Start / Stop ignition button to start the vehicle as normal.

 We must also add an Eighth Method, which is digital.
 In the new GV60, G70, GV70, G80 and G90, a registered smart phone or a pre-registered card key can be placed on the vehicle’s wireless charging pad.
 It is found in front of the center console storage area (left).
 Once in place, the vehicle can be started as normal.